jrgoldfinemiddleton/hunger/README.md

 Execute the following commands: `cd bin && vagrant ssh`

 Now you're inside the VM.
 We need to tell MySQL server to allow access from outside the VM.
-Execute the following commands:
 In the `/etc/mysql/my.cnf` file we need to update a few lines.
+You'll need to use `sudo` to edit this file.

 Find the line with `bind-address` in it.
 This should be under the `[mysqld]` section.
 Uncomment it and update it to:
 ```